Introduction to ASP.NET RegularExpressionValidator

 - Width: Handling the width of the specific field.

-- ErrorMessage: Setting a specific message which will come as alert during any validation failed.
+- ErrorMessage: Setting a specific message which will come as an alert during any validation failure.

-- ControlToValidate: This is one of the ID, which utilizes to control the same.
+- ControlToValidate: This is one of the IDs used to control the same.

-- ValidationExpression: It is one of the key property, where we can push the regular expression which needs to validate.
+- ValidationExpression: It is one of the key properties where we can push the regular expression that needs validation.

 Example to Implement ASP.NET RegularExpressionValidator